Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 and this 'clustering' happens within every POP.
 The shield POP is no different from any other POP in its fundamental behaviour.

+> [!NOTE]
-> Note: when people start talking about shielding and its "Shield POP", you'll
+> when people start talking about shielding and its "Shield POP", you'll
 > usually find the terminology of "POP" changes to "Edge POP" as a way to help
 > distinguish that there are two separate POPs involved in the discussion.
 I
 > personally don't do that.
 I just call an Edge POP a POP and when talking about